polkadot-fellows/RFCs/text/0000-sassafras-consensus.md

 - Sassafras reference implementation tracking issue: https://github.com/paritytech/substrate/issues/11515
 - Sassafras reference implementation main PR: https://github.com/paritytech/substrate/pull/11879

-- TODO: ASN.1

-## Unresolved Questions
+## 11. Unresolved Questions

 None

-## Future Directions and Related Material
+## 12. Future Directions and Related Material

-This RFC covers the foundations and the core of the protocol.
+While this RFC lays the groundwork and outlines the core aspects of the protocol, several crucial topics remain to be addressed in future RFCs to ensure the protocol's completeness and security.

-Future RFCs should cover the following additional topics which makes the protocol complete and secure.

-- Deployment strategy.
+These topics include:

+### 12.1.
+Deployment Strategies

-  - How this protocol can replace an already running instance of another one?
+- **Protocol Migration**.
+Exploring how this protocol can seamlessly replace an already operational instance of another protocol is essential.
+Future RFCs should delve into the deployment strategy, including considerations for a smooth transition process.

-- ZK-SNARK SRS initialization ceremony.
+### 12.2.
+ZK-SNARK SRS Initialization Ceremony.

-  - Should this process performed before sassafras deployment and how?
+- **Timing and Procedure**: Determining the timing and procedure for the ZK-SNARK SRS (Structured Reference String) initialization ceremony.
+Future RFCs should provide insights into whether this process should be performed before the deployment of Sassafras and the steps involved.

-  - As the process is quite involved, is the SRS shared with the parachains?
+- **Sharing with Parachains**: Considering the complexity of the ceremony, we must understand whether the SRS is shared with parachains or maintained independently.

-- Anonymous submission of on-chain tickets.
+### 12.3.
+Anonymous Submission of Tickets.

-  - Are we going to leverage Mixnet?
-  - ...
+- **Mixnet Integration**: Submitting tickets directly can pose a risk of potential deanonymization through traffic analysis.
+Subsequent RFCs should investigate the potential for incorporating Mixnet technology or other privacy-enhancing mechanisms to address this concern.